Yangon Circular Train – Train Trip to Yangon Colourful Life

 » About Yangon Circular Train

 Yangon Circular Train is a local vehicle running along the loops of Yangon Circular Railway, the commuter rail network that serves the Yangon metropolitan area.
-Operated by Myanmar Railways, the 45.9-kilometre (28.5 mi) 39-station loop system connects satellite towns and suburban areas to the city.
+Operated by Myanmar Railways, the 45.9-kilometres (28.5 mi) 39-station loop system connects satellite towns and suburban areas to the city.

 » History of Yangon Circular Train

 Yangon Circular Train and Railway system was built during colonial time by the British.
 The double track railway was built in 1954.

 In July 2011, the Ministry of Rail Transportation announced it intended to privatize the Yangon Circular Railway, since the government-run system operates at a loss for the government.
 The monthly operating costs about 260 kyats (US$325,000) and monthly revenues about 42 million kyats (US$52,500).
 The tickets prices have been kept low because of ministry subsidies, which makes favourable condition for tourists to experience the national trains in their Yangon Tours.

 In December 2012, Japan International Cooperation Agency began its collaboration with Development Committee of Yangon City to develop a master plan for Greater Yangon region, including the issue of public transport.
 Since then, the train journeys are more available for local people.

 The loop network consists of 39 train stations linking many parts of Yangon in train routes.
 Yangon map from train is shown to the right with approximate location of stations.